 2. Are there any drawbacks of being a VA?

 Let’s assume you’ve followed your dream and became a real estate virtual assistant.
 As there any drawbacks or negatives that will affect your everyday family life in the long run?
 There are a few things you should be aware of if you chose to be a real estate virtual assistant:

-- There are a lot of strict deadlines and you should be very organized to meet them.
+- There could be some strict deadlines and you should be very organized to meet them.

-- Be prepared to work long hours and weekends as real estate transactions often happen at night after work and on the weekends and you should be prepared to answer emails and take action.
+- Be prepared to work during some weekends as real estate transactions often happen at night after work.

-- Your real estate virtual assistant job will require a lot of interaction with different types of people so you may have to solve conflicts, be very patient, and negotiate.
+- Your real estate virtual assistant job may require some interaction with different types of people so you may have to solve conflicts, be very patient, and negotiate.

 - There is a learning curve: the more computer skills you have, more money you can potentially make as a real estate virtual assistant so be prepared to learn new skills fast and on a regular basis.